-Sammamish Valley Alliance (SVA) Celebration events have looked a bit different in 2020 & 2021 due to circumstances surrounding the current pandemic and Covid-19 restrictions.
-We are happy to announce we’re back — in person for our Fall Harvest Celebration September 25th!
-We continue to support our local small farms and businesses through virtual, or in-person channels, depending on CDC recommendations for public gatherings at the time of each event.
+Sammamish Valley Alliance (SVA) Celebration events may look a bit different in 2022 due to circumstances surrounding the current pandemic and Covid-19 restrictions.
+We will support our local small farms and businesses through virtual, or in-person channels, depending on CDC recommendations for public gatherings at the time of each event.

 In the meantime, if you’d like to learn more on how you can support local farms, visit 21 Acres for some great information provided by 21 Acres, on what you can do to help.
 We look forward to ‘seeing’ you this year for our seasonal Celebration events. #ThinkLocal

 PLEASE STAY TUNED FOR 2022 EVENT INFORMATION

 The 2021 event: Celebrate the season by exploring the beautiful Sammamish Valley during our annual Fall Harvest Celebration.
 Stop by the local farm stands, markets and stores that support local agriculture in our beautiful Sammamish Valley.
 Home base for this event will be at 21 Acres in Woodinville.
 We’re happy to gather again “in-person.”
 Come visit with us there, following all current masking requirements, of course, and meet with local farmers and others in support of our local agricultural businesses.

 Visit additional locations also during the Valley Celebration, and check out each link below to see what activities might be planned and information on open days/hours of business.
 We encourage you to purchase local, fresh, pesticide free food that’s grown right in our own neighborhoods.
 You’ll not only enjoy the beauty as you wander around the Valley, you’ll learn about our environmentally sustainable agriculture community.